-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Revised EU Sustainable Development strategy European Union Strategy 2009 Government policy.
-Sets out a single strategy on how the EU will more effectively meet its long-standing commitment to meet the challenges of sustainable development.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Revised EU Sustainable Development strategy European Union Strategy 2009 Sets out a single strategy on how the EU will more effectively meet its long-standing commitment to meet the challenges of sustainable development.
 Recognises the need to gradually change current unsustainable consumption and production patterns and move towards a better integrated approach to policy making.
-The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental: Climate change and clean energy; Sustainable transport Sustainable production and consumption; Public health threats; Better management of natural resources; Social inclusion, demography and migration; Fighting global poverty.
-Air Climate factors Cultural heritage and the landscape Population and human health The Neighbourhood Plan should take into account the objectives of the strategy.
+The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental: Air Climate factors Cultural heritage and the landscape Population and human health The Neighbourhood Plan should take into account the objectives of the strategy.
 The aim of sustainable development should be implicit in its approach.